 While using Virtual Reality equipment for viewing her 360° videos, Kristina puts the spectator in the middle of her works, at the same time keeping their body out of sight from the viewed image.
 With a headset covering the face, technological equipment creates a threshold between the viewer and the world, opening one’s eyes to a brand-new experience.
 Kristina’s practice, thus, evokes the fact that the world consists of multiple realities, not only the ones that belong to the human power of seeing.

-The project Where We All Meet, that Kristina is currently working on, is devoted to migration of eels and its analogy to anthropocentric striving for lifelong self-fulfilment.
-Even though never directly observed by humans and without any scientific evidence, it is known that all European eels, no matter where they live, once mature, spawn in Sargasso Sea.
-Driven by their instinct, after unbelievably demanding journeys, they all meet in one place, to continue the life-cycle of their species.
-Struck by the fact that man-made dams, for example, are constricting these poetic journeys, Kristina through her work silently suggest another thought on the fact that to develop means also to kill or like in this instance to break the naturally evolved environmental pattern, preventing the eel from travelling and meeting their partner to procreate.
+The project Where We All Meet, which Kristina is currently working on, is devoted to the migration of eels and its analogy to anthropocentric striving for lifelong self-fulfilment.
+Even though never directly observed by humans and without any scientific evidence, it is known that all European eels, no matter where they live, once mature, spawn in the Sargasso Sea.
+Driven by their instinct, after unbelievably demanding journeys, they all meet in one place to continue the life cycle of their species.
+Struck by the fact that man-made dams, for example, are constricting these poetic journeys, Kristina, through her work, silently suggests another thought on the fact that to develop means also to kill or, like in this instance, to break the naturally evolved environmental pattern, preventing the eel from travelling and meeting their partner to procreate.

 Your work is mostly concerned with ecological issues.
 What is the relationship between the organic and the digital in your practice?
-What does the use of technology enable you to achieve and what is its potential in raising the awareness about climate change?
+What does the use of technology enable you to achieve, and what is its potential in raising awareness about climate change?

 Working with Virtual Reality in your artistic practice, you mostly engage the physicality of the viewer, what results in an interactive experience of your works.
 What do you want to achieve through active involvement of the viewing subject in the experience of your artworks?
 What are the challenges that this brings?